Professional framework

 Morphological identity opinions require specific expertise, practical experience, and methodological care.
 The work does not consist in mere recognition or an overall visual impression.
 It requires a structured analysis of individual morphological features, an examination of their comparability within the material of the case, and a traceable classification of similarities, differences, and uncertainties.

-The professional basis therefore includes a separation between image-suitability review and the substantive assessment itself, careful documentation of the working material, disclosure of relevant prior selections, and restraint toward apparently exact statements that the material does not in fact support.
+The professional basis therefore includes a separation between image-suitability review and the substantive assessment itself, careful documentation of the working material, disclosure of relevant prior selections, and restraint toward a degree of precision that the material does not in fact support.

 Professional standards and the expert role · Core principles